 Your walk along the Ceredigion coast begins from the town centre of Cardigan.
 This first day consists of an easy walk to Aberporth.
 This takes in the Teifi estuary from the east and some very remote but idyllic sections of the coast.
 Aberporth is a small village known for its two ace sandy beaches sandwiched between rocky headlands.
 We will meet you here and take you on to your hotel.
 Tonight's hotel is a traditional 16th century inn with a mixture of olde world styling and contemporary decor.

 3. Day three

 Aberporth to Llangrannog

 Start the day with a short transfer back to Aberporth and today the path leads to Llangrannog.
 Characterised by high cliffs and secluded beaches, much of this section is Heritage coast with some hard, steep walking – hence the shorter mileage today.
-The waterfall at Tresaith beach, created by glacial activity, is a particularly unusual feature and well worth stoping for.
+The waterfall at Tresaith beach, created by glacial activity, is a particularly unusual feature and well worth stopping for.
 The small village of Llangrannog is located at the end of a narrow winding road and is much loved for its wonderful sandy beach.
 The Old Post Office houses a gallery displaying the work of local artists.
 Our choice of bed and breakfast hotel is located in Llangrannog village and has a sea view restaurant.

 4. Day four